vinlin24/cs35l-notebooks/topics/Git Versioning.md

 <!-- From discussion notes. -->

 **Commits** are like checkpoints for your code, snapshots that are saved in the repository.
+Commits *append the index to the history*.

 You know how it goes: